Acting Games | Drama Exercises and Games for Kids and Adults

 Age Range: All ages

-A fun variation of the many ‘walk around the space games’: this one brings a subtle edge that is sure to challenge any age group/proficiency level.
+Another fun variation of the many ‘walk around the space’ games.
+This one brings a subtle edge that is sure to challenge any age group/proficiency level.

-1. Have students walk around the space: tell them to avoid friends, patterns and circles.
+1. Have participants walk around the space while avoiding friends, patterns and circles.

 2. When they are comfortable, have them select one person in the room: they should not indicate to this person that they have chosen them in any way.